aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-processing-aspose-imaging-java/_index.md

 - **Libraries**: Aspose.Imaging for Java version 25.5 or later.
 - **Environment Setup**: A Java Development Kit (JDK) installed on your system and an IDE like IntelliJ IDEA or Eclipse.
 - **Knowledge Requirements**: Basic understanding of Java programming concepts.

+## What is “load image with progress”?

+When you load a large image, the operation can take noticeable time.
+By attaching a progress handler, your application receives periodic updates (percentage or byte count), allowing you to update progress bars, log activity, or even pause/resume the operation if needed.

+## Why use Aspose.Imaging for Java?

+Aspose.Imaging offers a rich, cross‑platform API that abstracts away low‑level image handling details.
+Its built‑in progress events and fine‑grained JPEG compression controls make it ideal for both desktop and server‑side Java applications.

 ## Setting Up Aspose.Imaging for Java